 You are not supposed to fall asleep during Yoga Nidra but sometimes it happens due to excessive fatigue; not to worry, though the conscious mind may clock out for a time the subconscious mind still receives the vibrations of the directions spoken and the body still gains the benefits!
 This make it a wonderful addition to any exercise program; rest days are needed to recover from work or intense exercise routines and adding a directed healing meditation to a rest day supercharges the body’s ability to recover and rejuvenate itself.
 Even if you feel no bodily fatigue or stress Yoga Nidra is beneficial for sharpening the mind’s ability to focus and concentrate.
 There are no complicated skills to master, no strength or flexibility required to participate, ANYONE in ANY CONDITION fit or frail can benefit from Yoga Nidra!

-To sign up for the Yoga Nidra Reiki workshop with me and Phila Hoopes on Saturday December 30 between 4 - 6 pm (save by signing up ahead of time!) please visit
+To sign up for the Yoga Nidra Reiki workshop with me and Phila Hoopes on Saturday March 3 from 4 - 6 pm (save by signing up ahead of time!) please visit

 By Phila Hoopes